Jlkkkcc/Paper-FallingAsleepBifurcation/README.md

 ## Basic introduction of this repository

-Before you start to run analyses or plotting, make sure that you add the entire folder to the path in MATLAB.
+Before you start to run analyses or plotting, _make sure that you add the entire folder to the path in MATLAB_.
 The repository contains four folders:

-1. "*Core Algorithms and Examples*": This folder contains the two core algorithms in this paper: feature and sleep distance evaluation, the bifurcation function fitting, and the prediction of the tipping point.
+1. **"*Core Algorithms and Examples*"**: This folder contains the two core algorithms in this paper: feature and sleep distance evaluation, the bifurcation function fitting, and the prediction of the tipping point.
 The folder also includes some example data for exploration on your own.

-2. "*Process Codes (NoData)*": This folder contains the process codes to read, process, and analyse the raw sleep data.
-The raw sleep data should be obtained as specified previously, no data has been given here.
+2. **"*Process Codes (NoData)*"**: This folder contains the process codes to read, process, and analyse the raw sleep data (_everything from scratch_).
+However, the raw sleep data (PSG) should be obtained as specified previously; no raw data has been deposited here.

-3.  "*Final Plot codes*": This folder includes all the codes for generating the main figures as well as Supplementary figures (excluding demographics) of the manuscript.
+3. **"*Final Plot codes*"**: This folder includes all the codes for generating the main figures as well as Supplementary figures (excluding demographics) of the manuscript.

-4. "*All Final Data for plots*": This folder only contains all the data necessary for generating plots (Used for codes in the 'Final plots codes' folder).
+4. **"*All Final Data for plots*"**: This folder only contains all the data necessary for generating plots (Used for codes in the 'Final plots codes' folder).
 No raw data has been included.

-5. "*Revision analysis (add features)*": This folder contains the new codes for the extraction and patching (to the original data structure) of three new EEG features: Sigma band power, Lempel-Ziv complexity, and the aperiodic (1/f) component.
+5. **"*Revision analysis (add features)*"**: This folder contains the new codes for the extraction and patching (to the original data structure) of three new EEG features: Sigma band power, Lempel-Ziv complexity, and the aperiodic (1/f) component.

+#### **Instructions for exploration:**
+If you would like to see how the core algorithms in the paper work, please go to the folder **"*Core Algorithms and Examples*"**.
+If you would like to run through analysis from scratch (from raw PSG data to the end results), you can go to **"*Process Codes (NoData)*"**.
+If you would like to see figures replicated, please go to **"*Final Plot codes*"**.
+The other folders document the data and revision analysis codes.

 ## Folder details